razetime/razetime.github.io/blog/_posts/2022-11-28-gsoc-truffleruby.md

   - This one has a lot of relevant, well understood references.
 The working process is documented much better as well.
   - The main difference here is that I sat down with my mentor [Benoit Daloze](https://github.com/eregon/) and figured out the exact details to put here.
 He provided a lot of the data on this end.

 Get to know your org mentors early, and decide on a project as early as possible.
 It'll make your proposal (and project) much better.
+Mentors are very, very cool people, and showing genuine interest in their work goes a long way.

 ##### The Project
 The base project was adding pattern matching features to TruffleRuby, as per Ruby 3.0.
 You can see the relevant info in the proposal.